flatpak-metadata(5) — Linux manual page

 Possible sockets: x11, wayland, fallback-x11, pulseaudio,

-session-bus, system-bus, ssh-auth, pcsc, cups.
-When making a
+session-bus, system-bus, ssh-auth, pcsc, cups, gpg-agent,

-socket available, flatpak also sets well-known environment
+flatpak also sets well-known environment variables like

 devices (list)